 The nature of a disorder is determined by another condition

-E.g. [ 4855003 | diabetic retinopathy ].
+E.g. [ 4855003 | diabetic retinopathy |].

 A temporal or causative relationship between two concepts in which one is a specific symptom or diagnostic criterion for the other.

-E.g. [ 51771007 | postviral fatigue syndrome ], "Shortness of breath after moderate exercise".
+E.g. [ 51771007 | postviral fatigue syndrome |], "Shortness of breath after moderate exercise".

 A single recognized procedure involves two or more distinct but related actions:

-E.g. [86477000 | total hysterectomy with removal of both tubes and ovaries ], "Reduction and fixation of a fracture"
+E.g. [86477000 | total hysterectomy with removal of both tubes and ovaries |], "Reduction and fixation of a fracture"

 Post-coordinated SNOMED CT expressions SHOULD NOT be used to artificially combine distinct observations, assertions and procedures into a single Act class instance.